Walter Matoni: Career

 Matoni was born on 27 June 1917 in Duisburg.
 Feldwebel Matoni was assigned to 9./Jagdgeschwader 27 (JG 27—27th Fighter Wing) in the summer of 1940 and his first claim, a Hawker Hurricane followed on 30 September.
 During mid 1941 Matoni operated over Russia and claimed three victories (Two DB-3's and an R-10).
 On 17 August 1941, Feldwebel Matoni was posted to II.
 Gruppe of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing).
 On 21 September, he was transferred to III.
 Gruppe of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) based at the airfield near Saint-Pol-sur-Ternoise.

 He was badly wounded in aerial combat resulting in a lengthy convalescence, following which he served as an instructor with Jagdgruppe West from October 1942 to February 1943.
 On 28 February, Matoni was posted to 6.
 Staffel of JG 26.

 He shot down a Supermarine Spitfire on 17 June as his fifth victory.
-On 31 August, Oberleutnant Matoni's Focke Wulf Fw 190 A-6 (Werknummner 530118—factory number) was hit and he was wounded by return fire from United States Army Air Forces (USAAF) Boeing B-17 Flying Fortress bombers resulting in a forced landing at Montdidier.
+On 31 August, Oberleutnant Matoni's Focke-Wulf Fw 190 A-6 (Werknummer 530118—factory number) was hit and he was wounded by return fire from United States Army Air Forces (USAAF) Boeing B-17 Flying Fortress bombers resulting in a forced landing at Montdidier.
 In December he claimed a Spitfire near Boulogne on 21 December as his 8th victory.

 In an action against USAAF B-26 twin-engine bombers on 14 January 1944 Matoni shot down a Spitfire escorting the bombers, probably flown by Austrian-born S/L. Franz Colloredo-Mansfeld DFC (3 destroyed) of No. 132 Squadron RAF, who was killed.
 On 24 February Matoni shot down a USAAF B-24 four-engine bomber near Frankfurt for his 13th and JG 26's 2,000th victory.

 Matoni was appointed Staffelkapitän (squadron leader) 5.
 Staffel of JG 26 on 25 February 1944.
 He succeeded Oberfeldwebel Adolf Glunz who was transferred.

 On 10 May, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) for 20 victories.